MalihaKabir/snake-game/README.md

 # snake-game
 A vanilla JavaScript game, a fully functional game of Nokia 3310 Snake.

+## Rules of the game
+* The Snake will start moving to eat apple
+* Once the Snake eats an apple, it gets 1 point and gets bigger as well as starts moving faster to eat another apple that appeared on the board
+* The Snake is controlled by the player with left, top, right, bottom keys of the keyboard
+* If the Snake hits any side(top, right, bottom, left) of the walls of the board, or it hits itself, the game will be over.

 Go [here](https://keycode.info/) to get keyCodes.

 ### screen-shot: